SCSIExpress/RCSM/README.md

 ## Configuration

-The application uses default settings that work with most Radxa camera setups.
+The application uses default settings that work with most RockChip setups.
 For custom configurations, modify the stream parameters in `radxa_stream_manager.py`:

 ```python
 # Example stream command customization